Q: What is a personal gender pronoun?

 Transwoman – An identity label sometimes adopted by male-to-female transsexuals to signify that they are women while still affirming their history as males.

 Two-Spirited – Native persons who have attributes of both genders, have distinct gender and social roles in their tribes, and are often involved with mystical rituals (shamans).
 Their dress is usually mixture of male and female articles and they are seen as a separate or third gender.
 The term ‘two-spirit’ is usually considered to specific to the Zuni tribe.
 Similar identity labels vary by tribe and include ‘one-spirit’ and ‘wintke’.

-Ze / Hir – Alternate pronouns that are gender neutral and preferred by some gender variant persons.
+Ze / Hir – Alternate pronouns that are gender neutral and used by some gender non-conforming persons.
 Pronounced /zee/ and /here,/ they replace “he”/”she” and “his”/”hers” respectively.

 *This terminology sheet was created by Eli R. Green (email@example.com) and Eric N. Peterson at the LGBT Resource Center at UC Riverside ® 2003-2004, adapted from the University of Missouri.

 Action Tips for Allies of Trans PeopleThe following are several actions tips that can be used as you move toward becoming a better trans ally.
 Of course, this list is not exhaustive and cannot include all the “right” things to do or say—because often there is no single, easy, or “right” answer to every situation a person might encounter!
 Hopefully this list will provide you with food for thought and a starting place as you learn more about trans people, gender identities/presentations, and gender differences.